mikebowler/jekyll_jirametrics/index.md

 	{% imagesize /assets/images/site_icon.png:img alt="JiraMetrics Logo" %}
 </div>

+{: .important }
+Jira has recently made some breaking changes and has planned more of them.
+If you're seeing strange errors from JiraMetrics then make sure you're on the most recent version before you spend too much time debugging.

 # What is it?

 In a nutshell, it's a way to pull useful metrics out of Jira&trade;[^jira].